3 smart property moves can make and save you money.

 It is tempting to ignore laws, rules or regulations – especially where they involve significant time and expense – such as making a house HMO compliant in line with the stringent requirements of the local authority.

 Non-compliance with legal requirements can hit you in the pocket severely.
-For instance:
+For instance the failure to:

-- Failure to duly protect a rent deposit can lead to a landlord being required to pay the tenant a financial penalty of between one and three times the amount of the deposit
+- Protect a rent deposit – failure can lead to a landlord being required to pay the tenant a financial penalty of between one and three times the amount of the deposit

-- Failure to provide an Energy Performance Certificate (EPC) can lead to a fine of up to £5,000
+- Provide an Energy Performance Certificate (EPC) – failure can lead to a fine of up to £5,000

-- Failure to provide a gas safety certificate where required can lead to a fine of up to £6,000.
+- Provide a gas safety certificate where required – failure can lead to a fine of up to £6,000.

 Failure to comply with some of the main regulations – notably the deposit protection rules – can also make it harder for you to get your property back if court proceedings are necessary.